-The only appropriate place for needling is in class, in a supervised needling lab or supervised college sponsored event, or in clinic under supervision.
+The only appropriate place for needling is in class, in a supervised needling lab or supervised college sponsored event, or in the clinic under supervision.
 It is a Class C felony for students to needle any person outside of a supervised classroom or clinical setting.
 As such, it is fully prohibited by OCOM policies and may result in dismissal from the college.

-Needle insertion and manipulation are, of course, the fundamentals of acupuncture therapy.
+Needle insertion and manipulation are the fundamentals of acupuncture therapy.

 During the course of OCOM study, students are trained to develop the level of clinical skill that is the ideal of acupuncturists everywhere: efficient, pain free, needle insertion, performed with sensitivity, concentration, and clear intent.

-In the practical courses that have been structured specifically to develop these needle handling skills (e.g. Acupuncture Techniques, Clinical Skills, Auricular Acupuncture, Acupuncture Microsystems), students work with, and depend upon, fellow students to provide the experience necessary to reach this objective.
-Working in pairs, students are both the giver and recipient of acupuncture, exchanging critiques and offering feedback.
+In the practical courses that have been structured specifically to develop these needle handling skills (e.g. Acupuncture Techniques, Acupuncture Microsystems), students work with, and depend upon, fellow students to provide the experience necessary to reach this objective.
+Working in pairs, students 0000 Student Handbook - MAC, MACM, and DACM/MACM Programs, 2023-2024 are both the giver and recipient of acupuncture, exchanging critiques and offering feedback.
 Each student's own experience of receiving needles at acupuncture points is at least as important as learning to place them in another.
 It is considered a vital component of acupuncture education here, and is a requirement for successful completion of practicum classes.